chcg/JumpList/readme.txt

 version 1.0.1
 - added correct detection of plugins config folder.
 - fixed a bug when settings won't get saved sometimes.
-- fixed bug with moving tasks up/down in list.
+- fixed a bug with moving tasks up/down in list.
 - fixed "msvcp100.dll is missing" error.

 2010-12-07